pingcap/docs/sql-statements/sql-statement-revoke-privileges.md

 # `REVOKE <privileges>`

 This statement removes privileges from an existing user.
-Executing this statement require `GRANT OPTION` privilege and all peivileges you want to revok.
+Executing this statement requires the `GRANT OPTION` privilege and all privileges you revoke.

 ## Synopsis